Primio/Primio/doc/build-linux.md

 Building on Linux
 ===============

-To install the required dependencies, run the following command:
+To build the only daemon, run the following commands

-$ sudo apt-get install git-core build-essential libssl-dev libboost-all-dev libdb5.1-dev libdb5.1++-dev libgtk2.0-dev libminiupnpc-dev qt4-qmake mingw32 synaptic qt-sdk qt4-dev-tools libqt4-dev libqt4-core libqt4-gui libdb++-dev miniupnpc
+$ sudo apt-get install git-core build-essential libssl-dev libboost-all-dev libdb5.1-dev libdb5.1++-dev libgtk2.0-dev libminiupnpc-dev mingw32 synaptic libdb++-dev miniupnpc

-Then grab the latest version of the source code from Github
+First build cryptopp:
+$ cd Primio/src/cryptopp
+$ make static test dynamic

+Install it into your usr/local/lib/
+$ make install

+Go back to the /src/ folder with
+$ cd ..

+Build leveldb
+$ cd leveldb

+Give execution rights to the platform detection script
+$ chmod +x build_detect_platform

-To build the daemon, run the following commands
+Now build the libraries
+$ make libleveldb.a libmemenv.a

+Now navigate back to the /src/ folder
-$ cd Primio/src
+$ cd ..

+And make the daemon with the following command
 $ make -f makefile.unix

 Optionally, debugging symbols can be removed from the binary to reduce it's size.
 This can be done using strip.

-$ strip Primiod
+$ strip ./primiod

 Then, to build the GUI, run the following commands:
+$ sudo apt-get install git-core build-essential libssl-dev libboost-all-dev libdb5.1-dev libdb5.1++-dev libgtk2.0-dev libminiupnpc-dev qt4-qmake mingw32 synaptic qt-sdk qt4-dev-tools libqt4-dev libqt4-core libqt4-gui libdb++-dev miniupnpc

+Navigate to the /primio/ folder
 $ cd ..

+To create a makefile the following command will have to be entered
 $ qmake

+When it is done configuring, use the following command to create the Qt version of the wallet
 $ make

 Troubleshooting:
 -------------
 Building miniupnpc
 ----------------